psvm5150/psvm5150.github.io/README.md

 - Item link uses the same scheme as the site: /viewer.html?file=posts/<relative-path>.

 Example
-- If viewer.rss_feed_url is "/feed.xml": the file feed.xml will be generated at the repository root.
+- If main-config.rss_feed_url is "/feed.xml": the file feed.xml will be generated at the repository root.
-- If viewer.rss_feed_url is empty: no feed is generated.
+- If rss_feed_url is empty: no feed is generated.